Sunday PM Forecast: Widespread freeze overnight, freeze warnings go into effect

 The arctic cold front has moved through south Louisiana and temperatures will continue to drop into tomorrow morning, as the cloud cover decreases from west to east.

-A FREEZE WARNING is in effect for our parishes along and south of the I-10/12 corridor - where temperatures are expected to drop between 26-32 degrees for several hours.
+A FREEZE WARNING is in effect for all parishes along and south of the I-10/12 corridor - where temperatures are expected to drop between 26-32 degrees for several hours.

 A HARD FREEZE WARNING is in effect for the Florida parishes, as well as southwest Mississippi - where temperatures are expected to drop below 25 degrees for several hours.